Filmmaking is an art. We have it down to a science.

 Wear simple, solid, muted earth tones.

 Our work is entirely about authenticity so, simply put, we want people to be themselves on camera.
-However, it might be a problem for video if your favorite shirt is neon yellowangepink.
 The best clothing to wear for a filmed interview is simple, solid, muted earth tones.
 Avoid bright colors, pastels, and tight, detailed patterns.
 They don’t reproduce well on video.
+We really like blues.
+If you wear blue we’ll be fast friends.

 Arrange opportunities for covering footage ahead of time.

 We know a lot of planning and logistics go into the filmed interviews themselves, but don’t forget that we also need to shoot plenty of great, cinematic covering footage to tell our story on film.
 Planning for this is a critical part of our pre-production planning guide for very good reason.
-Arrange opportunities to collect this with your team ahead of time and clearly communicate the need for this to all involved.
+Arrange opportunities to collect this with your team ahead of time and clearly communicate the need for this to those involved so we don’t surprise them with our cameras.